chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 ## Purpose

-The mandate of the CIDOC CRM Translation Working Group is to translate the CIDOC CRM standard documentation in order to provide an up-to-date French version that is openly accessible and free of charge.
+The mandate of the CIDOC CRM Translation is to translate the CIDOC CRM standard documentation in order to provide an up-to-date French version that is openly accessible and free of charge.
 To this end, the following elements of version 7.1 will be translated:

 * Introduction